joouha/modshim/README.md

 ## Creating Enhancement Packages

+It is possible to use modshim to create packages which automatically replace themselves with a shimmed version of their target.

-Enhancement packages can automatically apply their modifications when imported, meaning they can be imported and used without the need to manually set up the shim.
+This is possible because the name of the overlay package as the mount point for the merged module, and it is possible to automatically apply the shim when a module is imported.
+The result of this is an enhancement package which can be imported and used without the need to manually set up the shim.

+To use our `datetime` example from above, if we create a new module called `datetime_mod.py` as follows:

 ```python
 # datetime_mod.py